AllanMoorhouse23/Desktop-Clock/README.md

 <br>**_Known Issues_**<br>
 *-User must launch the app with nothing on the screen when using translucent or transparent mode*<br>
-*-Text is not anti-aliased in transparent mode (limitation of windows form apps)*
+*-Text is not anti-aliased in transparent mode (limitation of windows form apps)*<br>
+*-Cannot be shifted when in translucent or transparent mode*